yayuuu/hb/README.md

 ```

 During installation, you will be asked whether you want to install the script globally or locally.
 No superuser is required for local installation, but you need to make sure that ~/.local/bin is in your $PATH.
 You can choose to additionally install alias that saves current session's history before executing hstr.
 Otherwise current session's history can't be browsed from within scripts, only previously saved history will be visible.
-Installing alias add a line to your .bashrc (or global /etc/bash.bashrc) file.
+Installing alias adds a line to your .bashrc (or global /etc/bash.bashrc) file.